vseitner/public-narratives/temperature-forecast.md

 | forecast range        | +30 hours     |
 | forecast time         | 00 UTC        |

-Model domain is either based on data created by us or based on your data that you can provide from your city.
+The model domain is either based on data created by us or based on your data that you can provide from your city.